Documentation Index

 The Core Interaction Pattern

-Most CoreStory workflows follow this pattern:- Select project —
+Most CoreStory workflows follow this pattern:

-list_projects→ confirm the right project - Create conversation —
+- Create conversation —

-create_conversationwith a descriptive title - Query the Oracle —
+- Query the Expert —

-send_messageto understand system behavior, invariants, and architecture - Query the Navigator —
+send_message to understand system behavior, invariants, and architecture

-send_messageto find specific files, methods, and extension points - Act on the knowledge — implement, test, or document based on what CoreStory revealed
+- Act on the knowledge — implement, test, or document based on what CoreStory revealed

 - Close the loop —

-rename_conversationto mark the thread as resolved
+rename_conversation to mark the thread as resolved

 Use Cases

 CoreStory’s code intelligence powers a range of development workflows.
-Each has a dedicated playbook with step-by-step implementation guidance:| Use Case | Description | Playbook |
+Each has a dedicated playbook with step-by-step implementation guidance:

 | Bug Resolution | Diagnose and fix bugs with full architectural context.
 The agent queries CoreStory to understand how the system should work, generates root cause hypotheses, writes a failing test, and implements a minimal fix. | Agentic Bug Resolution |